riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 {% endhighlight %}
 </div>

-The `destroyTasks` method simply clears out our `Tasks` table.
+The `destroyTasks` method simply clears out the `Tasks` table.

-With our implementation out of the way, next we need to fill in `package.js`.
+With our implementation out of the way, the next step is to fill in the `package.js` file.

 #####/packages/testing/package.js
 {% highlight JavaScript %}